Multivariable Bidirectional Mendelian Randomization via Bayesian Directed Cyclic Graphical Models with Correlated Errors

 \spacingset#1{ } \spacingset{1}

 \if0\blind {

 \author{

-Bitan Sarkar$^{1}$, Yuchao Jiang$^{1}$, and Yang Ni$^{2}$ \ where $\mathbf{W}$ has been integrated out.
+Bitan Sarkar$^{1}$, Yuchao Jiang$^{1}$, Tian Ge$^{2}$, and Yang Ni$^{3}$ \ where the latent confounders $\mathbf{W}$ have been integrated out.
 The covariance matrix $\mathbf{\Sigma^*}$ of this new error term is not diagonal and hence correlated.
-A non-zero entry $\mathbf{\Sigma}^*_{jh} \ne 0$ for $j \ne h$ indicates the presence of a latent confounder affecting both $Y_{j}$ and $Y_{h}$ as it must be exist some $s$ such that neither $d_{js}$ nor $d_{hs}$ is zero.
+A non-zero entry $\mathbf{\Sigma}^*_{jh} \ne 0$ for $j \ne h$ indicates the presence of a latent confounder affecting both $Y_{j}$ and $Y_{h}$ as it must exist some $s$ such that neither $d_{js}$ nor $d_{hs}$ is zero.
 This allows us to infer potential latent confounding structures directly from the covariance matrix of the errors, without having to assume a known number of confounders.

 Rewriting \eqref{Eq1} with $\mathbf{E^*}$, we have,